snicoll-scratches/getting-started-wavefront/STEPS.md

 ## Out-of-the-Box Observability

 Starting this project will automatically send a number of auto-configured metrics to Wavefront.
-This happens has you haven't configured an api token for the service yet so one will be auto-negotiated for you.
+This happens as you haven't configured an api token for the service yet so one will be auto-negotiated for you.

 Before we start the service, let's identify our project so that we can isolate the metrics for it.
 Open `application.properties` and add the following: